P.S.H.E.

 St John’s C of E Primary School is a Christian community that seeks every opportunity for children to cherish themselves and others as unique and wonderfully made individuals.
 Our deeply Christian vision drives the approach and implementation of the PSHE curriculum that all are made in God’s image and equally loved by God, who have a right to be treated with dignity and respect.
 The PSHE curriculum plays a vital part in meeting the schools’ commitment and obligations to safeguarding.

 The PSHE curriculum develops personal, health, social and economic learning, to enable pupils to acquire the knowledge, skills, and qualities to access the wider curriculum, keep themselves healthy and safe and develop self-confidence and self-esteem.
-Pupils will also be provided with good opportunities to learn about rights and responsibilities and to appreciate the positive benefits of being members of a diverse society.
+Children will also be provided with good opportunities to learn about rights and responsibilities and to appreciate the positive benefits of being members of a diverse society.

 Our Christian values of respect, courage, compassion, friendship, trust, and perseverance are central to our approach and implementation of the PSHE curriculum.
 We aim to provide a well-delivered, age-appropriate PSHE programme that upholds our Christian values to enhance the children’s sense of their own identity, feel welcome and fulfilled, and reflect the principles set out in the Church of England’s ‘Valuing All God’s Children’ guidance.